Deltares/ddlpy/README.md

 # Run ddlpy from console

 You can also run ddlpy from the console.
 The options you can use are the following:
-* Write locations metadata to output file, given input codes:
+* Write locations metadata to output file, given input station codes and parameter codes:

     ddlpy locations

-To get access to the help menu, type in a termnal: ddlpy locations --help.
+To get access to the help menu, type in a terminal: ddlpy locations --help.

-* Obtain measurements from file with locations and codes:
+* Obtain measurements from json file containing locations and codes:

     ddlpy measurements

 To get access to the help menu, type in a terminal: ddlpy measurements --help.

-IMPORTANT: You can not run this option before running ddlpy locations, unless you already have a .json file listing the stations and the parameters you need data from.
+IMPORTANT: You can not run `ddlpy measurements` before running `ddlpy locations`, unless you already have a .json file listing the stations and the parameters you need data from.